yangjici/joke_recommender/readme.md

 [Jester Dataset](http://eigentaste.berkeley.edu/dataset/).
 It includes user ratings of over 100 jokes.

-The joke texts are in `data/jokes.dat`, please forgive how awful they all are.
+The joke texts are in `data/jokes.dat`.
+Please forgive how awful they all are.
 We did not write them.
 The users' ratings have been broken into a training and test set for you, with the training data in `data/ratings.dat`.
 Your goal is to build a recommendation system